 Operational risk is defined as the potential risk of financial loss or impairment to reputation resulting from inadequate or failed internal processes and systems, from the actions of people or from external events.
 Major sources of operational risk include: outsourcing of operations, IT security, internal and external fraud, implementation of strategic change and regulatory non-compliance.

 The firm operates a robust risk management process which is regularly reviewed and updated with details being provided to all staff.
-The firm’s Compliance Oversight is responsible for the periodic reviews and recommending any changes to the Board.
+The Compliance Oversight provides the Board with a summary report of significant risks on a quarterly basis.
+They are also responsible for reviewing the risk management process and suggesting any changes to them to the Board.

 All senior management will bear responsibility for internal controls and the management of business risk as part of their accountability to the board.